 via Synopsys Software Integrity blog: Whatever the actual count, the trend is the same—a major increase in breaches year after year.
 While that is offset a bit by a bit of good news – the Ponemon Institute’s finding that the average cost of a data breach incident worldwide in 2017 declined to $3.62 million, or by 10% from 2016, the United States bucked the trend, with a 5% increase to $7.35 million that put it at about double the worldwide average.

-via IoTNow Transport (Mike Pittenger): According to research conducted by Synopsys’s Centre for Open Source Research & Innovation, 23% of the code in the average automotive application is open source.
+via IoTNow Transport (Mike Pittenger): According to research conducted by Synopsys’ Center for Open Source Research & Innovation, 23% of the code in the average automotive application is open source.
 Open source enters in-vehicle applications through a variety of paths.
 Automobile manufacturers rely on a wide range of component and application suppliers, who build solutions with open source components and extend open source platforms.

 via The Hill: As you prepare your taxes this year, think of Equifax.
 Why?
 If you were one of the 145 million Americans who had their personal information breached at Equifax last year, you could become a victim of tax fraud.

 After the breach, there were a flurry of articles advising people to place credit freezes on their accounts and set up fraud alerts at each of the credit bureaus.
 This is good advice, but it does not prevent scammers from filing with the IRS using your Social Security Number and requesting fraudulent tax returns in your name.
 All you can do to protect yourself from tax identity theft is file as early as possible, so identity thieves don’t file before you do.

 via Synopsys Software Integrity blog: Where does software security really fit into your firm?
 We recently decided to conduct a study to find out.
 Gathering data in a series of in-person interviews with 25 chief information security officers (CISOs), our aim was to understand their strategies and approaches.
 The 2018 CISO Report presents the research findings.